These are the best screen protectors for the Galaxy S20 series

 Best screen protectors for the Galaxy S20+

-The Samsung Galaxy S20+ price starts at $1200.
-You’d want to protect that premium piece of tech.
+The Samsung Galaxy S20+ price was priced at $1200 at launch, and you’d want to protect that premium piece of tech even today.
 Hence, here are the best screen protectors for the Galaxy S20+:

 Spigen products are renowned for the good.
 The Neoflex screen protectors are made with a flexible TPU film.
 It is thin enough to keep the overall experience with touch sensitivity, display clarity, and fingerprint sensor smooth.

-LK TPU film
+LK TPU film for Samsung Galaxy S20 Plus

 It is ideal for those who are looking to keep their new device scratch-free.
 The LK TPU film comes equipped with an oleophobic coating that keeps fingerprint smudges away as well.
 It is ultrathin.

-The Tamoria tempered glass tempered glass screen protector for Galaxy S20+ supports full coverage.
+This tempered glass screen protector for Galaxy S20 Plus supports full coverage.
 It comes with features such as anti-scratch, bubble-free, yellow-resistant and making sure your device will have the Edge to Edge screen protection.
 It is case-friendly as well.

 Best screen protectors for the Galaxy S20 Ultra